Rina-V09/blogging-website/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you’d like to improve this project, feel free to fork it and submit a pull r
+If you’d like to improve this project, feel free to fork it and submit a pull request